-If payment is made by BPAY it is important that the correct Biller Code and Reference Number printed on the Payroll Tax Payment Advice (generated from RevNet) or Assessment Payment Advice is used.
+If payment is made by BPAY it is important that the correct Biller Code and Reference Number printed on the Payroll Tax Payment Advice (generated from RevenueSA Online) or Assessment Payment Advice is used.
 This will ensure correct allocation of the payment.
 If the incorrect number is used, the payment may not be allocated as intended and penalties may result.
-Please note that a different reference number is provided on each Payroll Tax Payment Advice or Assessment Payment Advice.
+Please note that a different reference number is provided on each Payroll Tax Payment Advice.

-The payment advice generated from RevNet is not required to be submitted if payment is made by BPAY.
+The Payment Advice generated from RevenueSA Online is not required to be submitted if payment is made by BPAY.